Want to be involved in shaping health & social care services in Oldham?

 The Network is keen to meet with newly formed patient groups and also those which are currently led by practice staff but want to move into patient leadership.
 During 2018, the Network had guest speakers from the Lead School Governor, Cluster Business Leads and training on using social media to increase patient participation.
 The Network have Co-produced a toolkit aiming to support more PPG's to become patient led, this year they will be working within the newly forming clusters to ensure patient voice is heard.

 The monthly meetings are scheduled in the evenings.
-To find out more about the network please email us here or give us a call on 0161 622 6617.
+To find out more about the network please email us here.

 Equality and Diversity